Learn With Our Experts

 Clinical studies on coronavirus are coming at a furious pace and garnering media attention, but not being critically reviewed.
 The Journal Club, created by the DBEI and the Center for Clinical Epidemiology and Biostatistics, applies rigorous scientific methods to evaluate research studies that can inform best practices, policies and further studies.
 We critically review relevant literature, identify new questions, and explore opportunities to provide answers.

-July 1 discussion will be posted here when available.
-"Social Network-Based Distancing Strategies to Flatten the COVID-19 Curve in a Post-Lockdown World" with John Holmes, PhD, FACE, FACMI, and Youjin Lee, PhD, postdoctoral researcher in the Center for Causal Inference.
+July 1: Discussion of "Social Network-Based Distancing Strategies to Flatten the COVID-19 Curve in a Post-Lockdown World" with John Holmes, PhD, FACE, FACMI, and Youjin Lee, PhD, postdoctoral researcher in the Center for Causal Inference.
 Read the paper in Nature Human Behavior.

 June 24: Discussion of "Practicalities and Pitfalls of Big Data" with Jason Moore, PhD, FACMI, and Silvia Canelon, PhD, postdoctoral research scientist in informatics.
 Read the two papers (both now retrracted) in The New England Journal of Medicine and in The Lancet.